amygdala/amygdala.github.com/user_streams_design.md

 The database implementation resets the auto increment count on script startup (and also if the id reaches a given max), just so it doesn't grow too large.
 If it does not find anything in the database queue, it sleeps for a configurable period and then tests the queue again.

+## Stream process management ##

+Stream process management has changed from previous versions, which used PID flat files to track running streams.

+The app now stores stream process PIDs in the database-- which should be more robust-- and the individual UserStream processes (one for each 'owner') now generate an activity 'heartbeat' as they run.
+This allows dead or wedged stream processes to be identified, killed, and restarted, while live stream processes can be left to run.
+This lets a regularly-run script (e.g., a cron job) check for stream 'liveness' and restart the non-live processes as necessary.

 </body>
 </html>